Gap Payment Process

 Info

 NotesUse the Note Template to enter notes in the Communication History Log.
-Ensure the REASON FOR CALL field specifies the one-time payment amount is being made for a gap payment.
+Ensure the REASON FOR CALL field specifies that the one-time payment amount is being made for a gap payment and if applicable, the payment method was updated.

 • Related Articles